 You can but I don’t advise.
 Most trees service will want to look at the job before they give a firm price.
 This is because no two trees are the same and the price will also vary.
 I suggest getting 3 – 4 estimates from tree services willing to come out and view the job first.

-Tree trimming can be carried out without your present.
+Tree trimming can be carried out without your presence.
 As long as the company has access to the tree and your property to remove the green waste it should not be an issue.

-I you have a professional do the job then they will dispose of the waste.
-If you have just rimmed your neighbors tree overhanging your fence, you can just throw the waste over their yard, but in the interest of keeping things civil, I would dispose of the waste yourself.
+If you have a professional do the job then they will dispose of the waste.
+If you have just rimmed your neighbor’s tree overhanging your fence, you can just throw the waste over their yard, but in the interest of keeping things civil, I would dispose of the waste yourself.
 Legally you are not required to do so.